srackham/rimu-basic-layout/README.md

 ## Usage
-Once this package has been installed then you can use the `rimuc` command `--layout plain` option to create plain HTML5 pages from Rimu markup.
-The following example generates `mydocument.html`:
+Once this package has been installed then you can use the `rimuc` command `--layout plain` option to create unstyled HTML5 documents from Rimu markup.
+The following example generates an HTML5 file named `mydocument.html`:

     rimuc --layout plain mydocument.rmu

 ## How it works
 When `--layout <layout-name>` option is specified `rimuc` searches for a built-in layout with the same name.
-If it's not found then it attempts to import a nodejs module named `rimu-<layout-name>-layout` (in this case `rimu-plain-layout`).
+If it's not found then `rimuc` attempts to import a nodejs module named `rimu-<layout-name>-layout` (in this case `rimu-plain-layout`).
 The imported module contains two attributes, `header` and `footer`, which return the Rimu header markup